Programming Language Speed Comparison: Top Fastest Options to Consider

 C++

 C++ is a multi-paradigm programming language originally designed with a focus on imperative procedural as well as object-oriented styles of programming.
 Bjarne Stroustrup developed it as an extension of the C language as he wanted to add features that would directly support his experience in software development.
-C++ is basically used for creating system software, application software, high-end web applications, embedded software, etc.
+C++ is basically used to create system software, application software, high-end web applications, embedded software, etc.

 It is a widely used language and therefore helps you solve your problem faster.
 It makes use of both compile-time and run-time for executing its code, making it one of the fastest programming languages around.